gdotgordon/TCPRelay/README.md

 java -classpath . org.gordon.server.EchoClient localhost 64746 (use the proper port number advertised though!) java -classpath . org.gordon.server.EchoStressClient localhost 64746 (use the proper port number advertised though!)

-I don't think it is great to upload binaries to Git, so I can compile and provide a jar file with slightly different instructions if needed.